PapiLer/Reforestation/README.md

-## Why did the teddy bear say “no” to dessert?
-Because she was stuffed.
+## Why do valley girls hang out in odd numbered groups?
+Because they can't even.